 INTRODUCTION

 The ability to differentiate into any given cell type within an organism was limited solely to embryonic stem cells (ESC) until 2006.
-ESC possess the capacity to proliferate indefinitely without differentiation, form chimeras and display germline transmission.
+ESCs possess the capacity to proliferate indefinitely without differentiation, form chimeras and display germline transmission.
 Currently, ESCs with these characteristics have only been confirmed in mice and rats[1].
-In regards to culturing ESC of other species, besides human, mice and rats, undefined culture condition already present the first hurdle.
+In regard to culturing ESC of other species, besides human, mice and rats, undefined culture conditions already present the first hurdle.

 In 2006, an alternative means was developed to generate embryonic-like stem cells whereby differentiated adult cells are reprogrammed into induced pluripotent stem cells (iPSC)[2].
-This reprogramming process entails the delivery of so-called pluripotency factors to mature cells induce their conversion into ESC-like cells, which subsequently triggers the transcriptional and translational activation of endogenous pluripotency factors.
-These pluripotency factors are all regulators of ESC proliferation, renewal, and pluripotency.
+This reprogramming process entails the delivery of so-called pluripotency factors to mature cells to induce their conversion into ESC-like cells, which subsequently triggers the transcriptional and translational activation of endogenous pluripotency factors.
+These pluripotency factors are all regulators of ESC proliferation, renewal and pluripotency.

-The most commonly used genes for achieving such conversion are: Homeobox protein NANOG (NANOG); octamer-binding transcription factor 4 (OCT4/POU5F1); SRY-Box 2 (SOX2); Kruppel Like Factor 4 (KLF4); proto-oncogene MYC (c-MYC) and Lin-28 Homolog A (LIN28).
+The most commonly used genes for achieving such conversion are: Homeobox protein (NANOG); octamer-binding transcription factor 4 (OCT4/POU5F1); SRY-Box 2 (SOX2); Kruppel Like Factor 4 (KLF4); proto-oncogene MYC (c-MYC) and Lin-28 Homolog A (LIN28).
 NANOG is a key transcription factor inhibiting differentiation towards extraembryonic endoderm and trophectoderm lineages.
 Moreover, by directly inhibiting SMAD Family Member 1, NANOG prevents bone morphogenetic protein-induced mesoderm differentiation[3].
-NANOG also plays and important role in binding and activation the OCT4 promoter and is consequently a transcriptional activator of OCT4[4].
-Oct4 is required for naïve epiblast formation and Oct4-null embryos lack pluripotent characteristics within their inner cell mass (ICM)[5].
-Furthermore, abrogation of Oct4 expression in ES cells results in trophoblast differentiation of the ICM[6].
-OCT4 therefore plays prominent roles in pluripotency maintenance in ESC and during the reprogramming of mature cells to iPSC.
+NANOG also plays an important role in binding and activating the OCT4 promoter and is consequently a transcriptional activator of OCT4[4].
+OCT4 is required for naïve epiblast formation, and OCT4-null embryos lack pluripotent characteristics within their inner cell mass[5].
+Furthermore, abrogation of OCT4 expression in ESCs results in trophoblast differentiation of the inner cell mass[6].
+OCT4 therefore plays prominent roles in pluripotency maintenance in ESCs and during the reprogramming of mature cells to iPSC.
 SOX2 forms a complex with OCT4 to bind DNA and govern the expression of several genes required for embryonic development[7].

-Consequently, it has been claimed that NANOG, OCT4 and SOX2 act as master regulators of ES cell pluripotency[8] at least for the generation of mouse, human and rat iPSC.
+Consequently, it has been claimed that NANOG, OCT4 and SOX2 act as master regulators of ESC pluripotency[8] at least for the generation of mouse, human and rat iPSC.
 However, less is known about gene expression requirements for achieving pluripotency in other species.
 Therefore, several additional genes have been tested for their ability to generate iPSC.
 These include KLF4, which regulates the expression of key transcription factors during embryonic development, including NANOG[9].
 MYC has been shown to play a role in maintaining the glycolytic energy metabolism in stem cells[10].
 Additionally, while not essential, MYC has been shown to promote the generation of iPSC from human and mouse skin fibroblasts[11].
 Finally, LIN28 is an RNA-binding protein and regulates gene expression at a post-transcriptional level.
 The products of genes regulated by LIN28 function in developmental timing and self-renewal in ESCs[12].

-Other less commonly used genes involved in achieving and/or maintaining the undifferentiated state, will be discussed directly in the following description of the various iPSC generated from various species.
+Other less commonly used genes involved in achieving and/or maintaining the undifferentiated state will be discussed directly in the following description of the various iPSCs generated from various species.
 In addition to the plethora of pluripotency factors applied for reprogramming, several methods exist with which to deliver them into adult cells.
 Both early protocols and reprogramming efforts in notoriously challenging species use viral approaches, such as retrovirus and lentivirus[13,14].
 Whilst the human and mouse fields have progressed to employing non-integrative methods such as Sendai-viral[15], episomal[16] and mRNA transfection[17], very few attempts have been made to apply these to other species.
-In the following sections we will provide a comprehensive overview of the iPSC available from various species, their method of generation, their pluripotent characteristics and their applications in science.
+In the following sections we will provide a comprehensive overview of the iPSCs available from various species, their method of generation, their pluripotent characteristics and their applications in science.

 DOMESTIC RUMINANTS